Recognition and approval of trainers

 g. continuing professional development as an educator.

-The Deanery has developed Guidance to support the implementation of the approval and recognition of trainers (Mersey Deanery Guidance: Recognition and Approval of Trainers.
+Health Education North West (Mersey) has developed Guidance to support the implementation of the approval and recognition of trainers (Mersey Deanery Guidance: Recognition and Approval of Trainers.
 September 2013).

 All Clinical Supervisors, Educational Supervisors, Programme Directors, Heads of School, Deans, Deanery administrative staff and lay members will require appropriate training for the various roles that they perform for the ARCP Processes.